18 Africa in the World

 These technologies detract from the ability of democracies to offer freedom of speech and access to information in a balanced and unbiased manner, both of which are now increasingly manipulated, whilst strengthening the ability of centralised systems of authoritarian countries such as China and Russia to monitor and control their populations.
 The power of generative Artificial Intelligence in today’s connected yet divided world is such that the World Economic Forum’s Global Risks Report 2024 identified misinformation and disinformation as the number one global risk over the next two years, given the number of elections that will occur.

 The flow of materials from Africa to China and the investments made by Bejing in building infrastructure in and trade with Africa are shifting relationships.
 Using FBIC (see Chart 4), China has increased its influence in 53 countries, and FBIC only calculates a small decline in one country, Tunisia.
 The UK has seen a decline in its influence in most African countries.
 Taking 2000 as a baseline, by 2019, the UK had increased its influence in 18 African countries but experienced a decline of double that number.
 The recent surge in anti-French sentiment in its former African colonies speaks for itself.
-The picture for the US is mixed.
-Following waning Russian influence for much of the 1990s, Moscow is making a concerted effort to expand its political and economic footprint in Africa as it seeks to attack Western influence wherever possible.
+The picture for the US is mixed but its interest in Africa has waned over many years, reflected in declining investment.
+Following waning Russian influence for much of the 1990s, Moscow is making a concerted effort to expand its political and economic footprint in Africa in the wake of its invasion of Ukraine as it seeks to attack Western influence wherever possible.
 Still, with an economy, the size of Brazil, Russia lags significantly behind great powers, the US and China.

 Measures of influence are at an early stage of development but are bound to become more popular over time.